FACTBOX-Proposed U.S. nuclear power reactors

-DTE filed to build and operate a new reactor at Fermi in September 2008.

-The following lists the proposed U.S. new nuclear plants and reactor designs.
+Jan 21 The following lists the proposed U.S. new nuclear plants and reactor

 LICENSE